Who are we?

 Volunteering time-off Programme

-All employees at William Hill International can volunteer up to a twenty days per calendar year with a recognised non-profit organisation or charity.
+All employees at William Hill International can volunteer up to twenty days per calendar year with a recognised non-profit organisation or charity.
 Our volunteering time of programme creates community engagement opportunities for the employees of William Hill International that are meaningful, purposeful, and helps those in need.
 At the same time, we recognise that participating in these activities will also enrich and inspire the lives of our employees.

 Gianpaolo's Volunteer story